Musicology Handbook

 If you have questions about the status of your language requirements, please contact the Music Department’s Academic Program Administrator.

-The General Exams are one of the principal requirements for PhD candidacy and allows the faculty to evaluate students’ preparedness for a career in musicology.
+The General Exam is one of the principal requirements for PhD candidacy and allows the faculty to evaluate students’ preparedness for a career in musicology.
 It is designed to help students broaden their understanding of scholarship, methodology, and repertory in multiple fields, to demonstrate their knowledge of the discipline, ability to think critically, and to communicate effectively both orally and in writing.

 General Exam Committee